laurelnaiad/k8s-on-eoan/README.md

 This is my first foray into Kubernetes, and nobody has ever paid me to administer linux machines as my primary job function.
 I imagine there are things I could do better.
 I would very much welcome any advice/improvements in the form of issues or PRs!
 Questions are welcome, too!

-At present, this repo is in a first-draft state, so expect it to go through a revision in the near future.
+At present, this repo is in a second-draft state, so expect it to go through at least one more revision in the near future.

 In addition to running the scripts from zero to finish with no edits for sanity checking, I also intend to eliminate most of the cat'ing into yaml files, in preference for breaking out the yaml into its own files, to make it all easier to consume.